 BMP Number BMP Title BMP Description and CDFW-approved biologist will conduct daytime surveys throughout the project site.
-The approved biologist will be present during initial ground-disturbing activities (i.e., clearing and grubbing) within 250 ft of the work area to monitor for individual garter snakes.
-The biologist will also be present during any other maintenance activities that could potentially result in take, as determined by the biologist taking into account all information gathered during the desktop audit of the site as well as the preconstruction survey.
-If a San Francisco garter snake is observed within the maintenance work area, either during the pre-activity survey or at any time, activities that could potentially harm the individual will cease and the USFWS and CDFW will be contacted immediately.
-Work will not re-commence without written approval from CDFW.
-The on-site biologist will be the contact for any employee or contractor who might inadvertently kill or injure a garter snake or anyone who finds a dead, injured, or entrapped San Francisco garter snake.
-The on-site biologist shall possess a working cellular telephone whose number shall be provided to the USFWS and CDFW.
-For vegetation removal on berms or other sites with suitable San Francisco garter snake habitat, vegetation shall be cut down to 3 inches by hand tools (weedwhacker, etc.).
-Once the ground is visible, a visual survey for San Francisco garter snakes shall be conducted.
-If no sensitive species are found in the area, removal of vegetation may continue by mowing or mechanized equipment very slowly with a biological monitor walking in front of the equipment to observe.
-Maintenance-related vehicles will observe a 20 mile per hour speed limit while in the work area.
-San Francisco garter snakes may be attracted to structures that provide cavities such as pipes; therefore, all pipes, culverts, or similar structures that are stored at the site for one or more overnight periods will be either securely capped prior to st BIO-6 Measures to Protect the Foothill Yellow- legged Frog, California Giant Salamander, Santa Cruz Black Salamander, and Western Pond Turtle containers will be removed from the site at the end of each working day.
+The approver present during initial ground-disturbing activities (i.e., clearing and grubbing) within 250 ft of the work for individual garter snakes.
+The biologist will also be present during any other maintenance activitie potentially result in take, as determined by the biologist taking into account all information gathered desktop audit of the site as well as the preconstruction survey.
+If a San Francisco garter snake is obsomaintenance work area, either during the pre-activity survey or at any time, activities that could potentially result in take, as determined by the biologist taking into account all information gathered desktop audit of the site as well as the preconstruction survey.
+If a San Francisco garter snake is obsomaintenance work area, either during the pre-activity survey or at any time, activities that could potentially result in dividual will cease and the USFWS and CDFW will be contacted immediately.
+Work will not re-come written approval from CDFW.
+The on-site biologist will be the contact for any employee or contracted inadvertently kill or injure a garter snake or anyone who finds a dead, injured, or entrapped San Francisco garters in advertently kill or ingure a garter snake or anyone who finds a dead, injured, or entrapped San Francisco DFW.
+For vegetation removal on berms or other sites with suitable San Francisco garter snake habitat, veg down to 3 inches by hand tools (weedwhacker, etc.).
+Once the ground is visible, a visual survey for S snakes shall be conducted.
+If no sensitive species are found in the area, removal of vegetation may or mowing or mechanized equipment very slowly with a biological monitor walking in front of the equited moving or mechanized equipment very slowly with a biological monitor walking in front of the equited moving or mechanized equipment very slowly with a biologist and/or the maintenance for before the pipe is buried, capped, or otherwise used or mov BIO-6 Measures to Protect the Foothill Yellow- legged Frog, California Giant Salamander, Santa Cruz Black Salamander, and Western Pond Turtle containers will be removed from the site at the end of each working day.
 In areas within one mile of documented foothill yellow-legged frog, California giant salamander, Santa Cruz black salamander, or western pond turtle occurrences, or where suitable habitat for one or more of these species is determined to exist in or around the work area where ground disturbing activities or mowing are planned to occur, the County will implement applicable protection measures as follows: The qualified biologist will conduct a special-status species survey on each morning of and within 48 hours prior to the scheduled work commencing.
-1. If no foothill yellow-legged frog, California giant Salamander, Santa Cruz black salamander, or western pond turtle is found, the work may proceed.
-2. If eggs or larvae of the foothill yellow-legged frog, California giant salamander, Santa Cruz black salamander, are found, the qualified biologist will establish a buffer around the location of the eggs/larvae and work may proceed outside of the buffer zone.
+If no foothill yellow-legged frog, California giant Salamander, Santa Cruz black salamander, or western pond turtle is found, the work may proceed.
+If eggs or larvae of the foothill yellow-legged frog, California giant salamander, Santa Cruz black salamander, are found, the qualified biologist will establish a buffer around the location of the eggs/larvae and work may proceed outside of the buffer zone.
 No work will occur within the buffer zone.
 Work within the buffer zone will be rescheduled until the time that eggs have hatched and/or larvae have metamorphosed, or the Permittee shall contact CDFW to develop site appropriate avoidance and minimization measures.